Determine your hourly rate

 Tips

 - Work with a variable rate.
 You charge a higher rate for an urgent order.
-With a longer, permanent assignment, you give a discount.
+With a longer, permanent assignment, you give a discount, or include something extra in the price.

 - Do you want to adjust your hourly rate according to the price development in the market?
-Check CBS, for example the consumer price index (CPI).
-The price indicates the price development compared to a previous year.
+Use a CBS price , for example the consumer price index (CPI).
+The price index indicates the price development compared to a previous year.

 - You should review your hourly rate at least once a year and more often if there are major changes.
 For example, a sharp rise in energy costs and raw materials.
 This will force you to increase your hourly rate from time to time.